-In order to understand the State's marine oil spill risk profile, the DoT is conducting a State-wide marine oil pollution risk assessment.
-The risk assessment is comprised of two components:
+In order to understand the State's marine oil spill risk profile, the DoT has conducted a State-wide marine oil pollution risk assessment.
+The risk assessment was comprised of two components:

 - Evaluating protection priorities of the receiving environment in order to assess potential consequences of marine oil pollution, and

 - Assessing the likelihood, size, location and type of marine oil pollution.